 Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips—it's especially useful to get started with it early in a big project.
 Questions?
 Ask a librarian, at the reference desk or virtually!

-Attend a 45 minute tutorial to get you started with Zotero.
-All workshops will be held in the Barker Room in Frost Library (Level A).
+Attend a 60 minute tutorial to get you started with Zotero.
 Zotero is a free application that helps you collect, manage, and cite your sources.
 It's available in all computer labs on campus and you can download it on your personal computer for free.
-Registration links will be posted here when group workshops are being offered.
+No Registration needed, just show up!

 You're always welcome to make an individual appointment with a Research & Instruction librarian or stop by the reference desk in Frost to learn more about Zotero and how to use it for your research.